-Baptisms are regularly scheduled for the first and third Sunday of the month in the Chapel.
-Parents may also chose to have their child baptized at a weekend Mass This must be scheduled in advance with Father George.
+Baptisms are regularly scheduled for the first and third Sunday of the month in the Church at a weekend Mass.
+This must be scheduled in advance with Father Franco.

 Call St. Julie's office, 440‑327‑1978, to arrange a date, time, and place for your Baptism.

 Baptism Registration Form and Baptism Sponsor Certificate must be returned to the parish office 10 days prior to baptism.

 Baptismal Gowns for infants (the white garment which they receive during the ceremony: ("See in this white garment the outward sign of your Christian dignity") are sewn by members of St. Julie's.
 To learn more about this ministry, click here.

 Adults who desire to be baptized are entered into an individualized preparation program known as the Rite of Christian Initiation of Adults (R.C.I.A).
 Contact the office for more information.

 Reconciliation is held at the Church on Saturday, between 4:00 and 4:30 in the Church Library.
 For special schedules, click here.
 To schedule an individual appointment, please call the office.